astral-sh/ruff/docs/configuration.md

           Like --select, but adds additional rule codes on top of the selected ones --per-file-ignores <PER_FILE_IGNORES>
+          List of mappings from file pattern to code to exclude --extend-per-file-ignores <EXTEND_PER_FILE_IGNORES>
           List of mappings from file pattern to code to exclude --fixable <RULE_CODE>
           List of rule codes to treat as eligible for autofix.
 Only applicable when autofix itself is enabled (e.g., via `--fix`)
       --unfixable <RULE_CODE>